kyeGovannoni/Heart-Failure-report/README.md

 This repository contains a data report using python and note book jupyter.

-To view this report you will need to download the .HTML file, and the open it.
+To view this report you will need to download the .HTML file and open it.
 This should display the report in your default browser.